speedracr/poodr/README.md

 In detail: specify the directory (optionally), pass in `-name` and argument, ideally escaped to unconfuse the CLI.

+Count number of files: list out all files by line, pipe through to WordCount with line flag `ls -1(a) | wc -l`.
+Done!

 `curl`: to download a file, do a `curl https://my.file.tld/file.name > this_is_the_local_file.name` and curl will download the file in question.